astronomer/docs/astro/configure-idp.md

 14. Assign yourself to the Astro app integration from OneLogin.
 See [Assigning apps to users](https://onelogin.service-now.com/kb_view_customer.do?sysparm_article=KB0010387).

-15. Return to the Cloud UI.
+15. Return to the Astro UI.
 In the configuration screen for your SAML connection, configure the following values:

     - **Identity Provider Single Sign-on URL**: Enter the value you copied from **SAML 2.0 Endpoint (HTTP)**.
     - **X.509 Certificate**: Enter the **X.509 Certificate** that you downloaded.